junxit/us-congress-bills-110/metadata.md

 - 2008-06-03 — Senate amendment proposed (on the floor): Amendment SA 4824 proposed by Senator Boxer for Senator Akaka.(consideration: CR S4986)
 - 2008-06-03 — Senate amendment submitted
 - 2008-06-03 — The committee substitute was withdrawn by Unanimous Consent.
+- 2008-06-04 — Message on Senate action sent to the House.
+- 2008-06-04 — Received in the House.
+- 2008-06-04 — Referred to the House Committee on Veterans' Affairs.
+- 2008-09-24 — Considered under suspension of the rules. (consideration: CR H9369-9387)
+- 2008-09-24 — DEBATE - The House proceeded with forty minutes of debate on S. 2162.
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2008-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9369-9378)
+- 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9369-9378)
+- 2008-09-25 — Message on House action received in Senate and at desk: House amendment to Senate bill.